John Frail

 John Frail (23 July 1882 – 9 May 1915) was a Scottish professional footballer who played in the Scottish League for St Bernard's as an outside right.

 Personal life

-Frail was married with two children.
+Frail was married with three children.
 He served as a private in the Black Watch during the First World War and was killed in action in Pas-de-Calais on 9 May 1915.
 Frail is commemorated on the Le Touret Memorial.